Abdielfer/QGISApp/README.md

 ### Data flow Chart:
 1- Extraction of a subset from a data collection/asset with dc_extraction tools.
 Subset defined by bounding box or *.gpkg file.
-(NOTE: From experinece, works better with bbox.)
+(NOTE: From experience, works better with bbox.)
 - Input: bbox=(xMin,yMin, xMax,yMax),
 - Output: collection/asset subset (*.tif, *.shp, *.gpkg  or other specific format from the collection/asset)